Download Android Apps and Games

 Calling AppBrain functions

 Now you can call AppBrain methods from your ActionScript code.
-Make sure to call init()
+Make sure to call init() the moment your application starts:

 var appBrain:AppBrainExtension = new AppBrainExtension();